 Beware of Internet Classified Scams

-While the Internet may offer convenience, it can also enable scam operators to defraud buyers and sellers.
-Fraudsters can use cheap technology and free classified services on advertisement websites such as craigslist.com or Ebay.com to dupe individuals looking to buy or sell items such as furniture, cars, ATVs, boats, or other merchandise, or those looking to rent an apartment.
-Don’t let this happen to you.
+While the Internet offers convenience, it can also enable scam operators to defraud buyers and sellers.
+Fraudsters can use the Internet to dupe individuals looking to buy or sell items such as cars, boats, rental housing, or other products and services.

-Most Internet classified scams are predicated on convincing a victim to send money to someone who is not who they pretend to be, often through a money wiring, escrow, or Internet payment service.
+Most Internet classified scams involve fraudsters trying to convince a victim to send money to someone who is not who they pretend to be.
+Fraudsters often request that you wire money or use an Internet payment service to fraudulently obtain your money.
 Many perpetrators of Internet scams operate in countries outside of the United States, complicating law enforcement actions and attempts to retrieve money.
-Citizens who are asked to wire or otherwise submit payment to a party in another country who they do not know should exercise great caution, as this is a primary red flag for potential Internet classified scams.
+People who are asked to wire or otherwise submit payment to a party in another country who they do not know should exercise great caution, as this is a primary red flag for a potential Internet classified scam.

-1. Beware of Internet payment services that you are asked to access through a link or in the body of an e-mail.
+2. Beware of Internet payment services that you are asked to access through a link or in the body of an email.
 Remember that links can be masked, and logos and trademarks can be faked online.
 If you intend to use what you believe is a well-known Internet payment service, visit that company’s website yourself, rather than trust the information that another party is suggesting.

-3. Be wary of wiring money to a party that you don’t know!
+4. Be wary of wiring money to a party that you don’t know.
 Many people mistakenly think that wire transfers, like personal checks, can be canceled at anytime.
 This is not true.
 If you wire money via Western Union or MoneyGram, it’s impossible to retrieve the money once it’s picked up at the other end.
 Because it can be picked up anywhere in the world, the money is virtually untraceable.
-Once money is wired overseas, United States law enforcement agencies may have little recourse in recovering lost funds.
+Once money is wired overseas, United States law enforcement agencies may have little ability to recover lost funds.

-4. Cashier’s checks are NOT the same as cash!
+5. Cashier’s checks are NOT the same as cash.
+Counterfeit checks can look very authentic.
 Just because the money appears to be available in your account doesn’t mean that the check has cleared and is legitimate.
-Counterfeit cashier’s checks can look very authentic.
-The bank may still bounce the check if it’s a forgery!
-If you do receive a check, attempt to locate the source of the check and verify its legitimacy by contacting the issuing bank.
+Federal rules require banks to make deposits “available” to consumers quickly, often the following business day.
+A check takes a long time to clear.
+It may take a bank weeks to discover that the deposited check was fraudulent.
+The bank may still bounce the check if it’s a forgery.
+Once a victim wires funds onward from such a check, he or she may be liable to the bank for the amount wired.
+Typically the bank will not cover the loss, and expects the victim to pay the difference.
+If you the check and verify its legitimacy by contacting the issuing bank.
 Do not use the contact information that appears on the check.
 Do a little leg work and obtain the contact information independently through legitimate directories.

-5. Always be wary of someone who wants to pay more than your asking price or who wants to sell you an item at an unbelievably low price.
-A deal that sounds too good to be true probably is.
+6. A deal that sounds too good to be true probably is.
+Always be wary of someone who wants to pay more than your asking price or who wants to sell you an item at an unbelievably low price.

-6. Be wary of “third parties” or “agents.”
+7. Be wary of “third parties” or “agents.”
 If a third party is actually owed any money, their client should be making the payment, not you.
-Do not wire money to a third party!
+Do not wire money to a third party.

 Federal Bureau of Investigation